samjones00/docs/docs/_documentation/grpc.md

 ## gRPC Clients

+Visit [todoworld.servicestack.net](https://todoworld.servicestack.net) to explore how easy it is to consume ServiceStack gRPC Services in different languages.

 For most .NET Clients we recommend using our generic `GrpcServiceClient` with deeper ServiceStack integration that can be used with the cleaner and richer [Add ServiceStack Reference](/add-servicestack-reference) DTOs that implements clean Service Client interfaces allowing easy substitution between all of ServiceStack's [.NET Service Clients](/csharp-client), improved testability and implementation